Cervical osteoarthritis; Arthritis - neck; Neck arthritis; Chronic neck pain; Degenerative disk disease

 - Weakness or numbness in your arms or hands

-Your doctor and other health professionals can help you manage your pain so that you can stay active.
+Your providers can help you manage your pain so that you can stay active.

-- Your doctor may refer you for physical therapy.
+- Your provider may refer you for physical therapy.
 The physical therapist will help you reduce your pain using stretches.
 The therapist will teach you exercises that make your neck muscles stronger.

 - The therapist can also use neck traction to relieve some of the pressure in your neck.